Plea deals revived for alleged 9/11 mastermind Khalid Sheikh Mohammed and others

 The official spoke on condition of anonymity because the order by the judge, Air Force Col. Matthew McCall, has not yet been posted publicly or officially announced.

 The plea deals in the Sept.
-11, 2001, al-Qaida attacks that killed nearly 3,000 people spurred immediate political blowback by Republican lawmakers and others when announced in late July.
+11, 2001, al-Qaida attacks that killed nearly 3,000 people spurred immediate political blowback by Republican lawmakers and others after they were made public this summer.

-The agreements, and Austin's attempt to reverse them, have been one of the most fraught episodes in a U.S. prosecution marked by delays and legal difficulties, including years of ongoing pretrial hearings to determine the admissibility of statements by the defendants given their years of torture in CIA custody.

-Within days of the deals becoming public this summer, Austin issued a brief order saying he was nullifying them.
+Within days, Defense Secretary Lloyd Austin issued a brief order saying he was nullifying them.
 Plea bargains in possible death penalty cases tied to one of the gravest crimes ever carried out on U.S. soil were a momentous step that should only be decided by the defense secretary, Austin said at the time.

+The agreements, and Austin's attempt to reverse them, have made for one of the most fraught episodes in a U.S. prosecution marked by delays and legal difficulties.
+That includes years of ongoing pretrial hearings to determine the admissibility of statements by the defendants given their years of torture in CIA custody.

 The Pentagon is reviewing the judge's decision and had no immediate further comment, said Maj.
 Gen. Pat Ryder, Pentagon press secretary.